giantswarm/linkerd-control-plane-app/README.md

     <contents of the ca.crt file>
 ```

-- Create a file `my-linkerd-values.yaml` with your [user configuration](https://docs.giantswarm.io/app-platform/app-configuration/).
-Override only the values that you are interested in.
-With the default values, linkerd will be installed in High-Availability mode and with CNI plugin enabled.
-You can check the full list in the [README](https://github.com/giantswarm/linkerd2-app/blob/master/helm/linkerd2-app/README.md).
+- (Optional) Create a file `my-linkerd-values.yaml` with your [user configuration](https://docs.giantswarm.io/app-platform/app-configuration/).
+Override only the values that are of your interest.
+With the default values, Linkerd is installed in High-Availability mode and with CNI plugin enabled.
+Check the full list in the [README](https://github.com/giantswarm/linkerd2-app/blob/master/helm/linkerd2-app/README.md).

 ### Step 2: Deploy Linkerd